20 min read

 Software Bill of Materials scanning provides visibility into your complete dependency tree.
 When a new vulnerability is announced, you can immediately identify which applications are affected.

 Regulatory requirements are increasing.
-The EU's Network and Information Systems Directive (NIS2) came into force in October 2024, with similar regulations emerging in India and Australia (Sonatype, 2024).
+The EU's Network and Information Systems Directive (NIS2) came into force in October 2024, with similar regulations emerging globally (Sonatype, 2024).
+Sonatype's 2026 report found that 65% of open source CVEs were not assigned CVSS scores by the NVD, making SBOM-based tracking even more critical when official scoring lags behind disclosure (Sonatype, 2026).

 No single tool catches everything.
 The most effective approach combines reactive scanning (known CVEs) with proactive detection (behavioural analysis, malware detection).